 Model

 It is pretty obvious to most die-hard music fans that most of the mainstream media like Pitchfork or Spin chose to only review top-tier acts and seem to rotate the same 50 artists.
 We do not care if an artist has 50 fans or 500,000 fans.
 That brings us to our next point.
 We thought it would be a waste of time to critique music we did not like (Who wants bad press?).
 Regardless of whether we like it or not that artist most likely put a lot of time and effort into their album.
 Do we really want to waste our time slamming an album when there are countless amounts of amazing albums being made.
-Ratings and reviews are either favorable, good or great rating meaning a 3.0 or above.
-Artists are critiqued by either being on our radar or chosen from our submission form.
+Artists are featured by either being on our radar, chosen from our submission form or selected through MusoSoup.
 We receive a large amount of submissions everyday and although we would like to critique more, we do feel that if we critiqued too many artists it would be overboard and don't want to overload our site with so many that our readers start skipping over them.
-Our staff makes weekly decisions on who we want to feature and then give those artists a number of options (paid and non-paid) to choose from so they can maximize their exposure.
-Here are the options we send via email to selected artists who used our submission form.
+Our staff makes weekly decisions on who we want to feature and then give those artists a number of options (free or offer) to choose from so they can maximize their exposure.

 FAQ